waseem-hamoolaila/alpha-augmented/README.rst

 -----------------

 - Customize boxes by defining the dimensions.
-- tweak the behavior of the algorithm by setting (direction - rotation - pov)
+- Tweak the behavior of the algorithm by setting (direction - rotation - pov)

 Installation locally